vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/customize-theme/index.md

 ### 8.5.
 Tables

-Table should show cell border and use full width to make the content clear.
+Table should show cell border and use a full width to make the content clear.

 ```css
 .md-typeset__scrollwrap {